 Fraunhofer IWM is the partner of choice for SMEs when their own R&D resources or expertise are not available or where a new source of innovation needs to be found.
 It is often also the change in technical perspective that leads to interesting solutions and often to interesting insights.
 And last but not least, a small project that is conducted to test a collaboration often becomes the starting point for many years of a productive partnership.

-Differences in the level of understanding of the problem in companies on the one hand, and in the level of problem-solving competence at Fraunhofer IWM on the other, is both an opportunity and a challenge.
+Differences in the level of understanding of the problem in companies on the one hand, and in the level of problem-solving competence at Fraunhofer IWM on the other, are both an opportunity and a challenge.
 Here is where the appeal of all research and development projects is to be found: by isolating the problem and jointly investigating the best approach through constructive communication in order to reach a desirable and economically feasible solution.

 The basis for trusting cooperation is creating a balanced agreement on the level of expectations.
 The timeframe or budget of a company, which is often evaluated optimistically, and the high level of scientific and engineering precision and depth required for elaborating on project outcomes are carefully assessed in a consultancy meeting with the objective of achieving the best customer benefits and an efficient course of action within a given project.